 NEW!
 Any J-1 Initial, Extension, or Transfer-in Requests received after 12/31/2014 will be subject to a $100 ISS processing fee.
+There is also a $100 fee for each J-2 dependent.
 For more information, see the J-1 Processing Fee page.

 The J-1 process involves multiple processes and input from various offices at Virginia Tech, government agencies, and institutions and individuals abroad.
 Because some steps might take several weeks or months, it is important that J-1 requests arrive at ISS at least 3-4 months in advance of the intended start date.
 In order to submit a complete request to ISS, the requesting department should follow the procedures outline below.
 A process overview and estimated timeline is available here.

 - Verify the potential exchange visitor meets the eligibility criteria.